Black-Owned Restaurants in Charlotte

 Neighborhood: Uptown

-Infused with Cajun and Creole cuisines, Freshwaters is the place to be if you’re looking for a menu that consists of boldly flavored appetizers, deeply satisfying entrees and homemade desserts.
-Stop in to enjoy a nicely cooked crab cakes, delicious fried catfish or succulent grilled prawns.
+Inspired by Cajun and Creole cuisines, Clifton and Sharon Freshwater opened their namesake restaurant in 2015.
+Freshwaters is the place to be if you’re looking for a menu that consists of boldly flavored appetizers; satiating entrees like crab cakes, fried catfish and grilled prawns; and homemade desserts.

 Hip Hop Smoothies